 - Quality assurance of build, further testing, etc.

-*I think it’s also worth noting that different companies define their product differently.
-Some would consider their whole service/offering as their ‘Digital Product’ in which case it might seem unfeasible for one person to be responsible for all of this work and do it well (though not impossible).
-Others split their service/offering/product into sections or ‘products’, meaning a ‘product’ in their eyes may be split into a singular tab within their larger app or a new feature.
+* Different companies define their product differently.
+Some would consider their whole service/offering as their ‘Digital Product’ in which case it might be unfeasible for one person to be responsible for all of this work.
+Others split out their offerings into smaller products, for example, a section within an app (e.g. ‘sign-up’)